roytang/blog/content/post/2007/12/pack-rat-mentality.md

 I probably will dispose of most of them.
 I'm keeping the Simpsons ones though.

-"Spider-pig, Spider-pig, does whatever a spider-pig can&#8230;"
+"Spider-pig, Spider-pig, does whatever a spider-pig can... "